kprdes/Sistemas_De_Interaccion_4/README.md

 No additional external libraries or dependencies are required.

-## License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.

-## Credits

-Project developed by [Your Name].
-Special thanks to the creators of Pure Data and the OSC Controller app for providing the tools that made this project possible.

----

-Feel free to adjust any of the sections or include additional details specific to your project!Here is a README draft based on the details you've provided for "Project 4," your DJ software using OSC and Pure Data:

----

 # Project 4 - DJ Software using OSC and Pure Data

 ## Overview